 How it works

-During pool swimming your Suunto does not calculate the actual distance you are swimming (no GPS tracking).
+During pool swimming, your Suunto does not calculate the actual distance you are swimming (no GPS tracking).
 Instead, it calculates the number of pool lengths you swim, which means the distance from one end of the pool to the other.

-Your watch first tries to detect if you are swimming by analyzing repetitive hand movement using the build-in accelerometer, a motion sensor.
+Your watch first tries to detect if you are swimming by analyzing repetitive hand movement using the built-in accelerometer, a motion sensor.
 Once your watch has detected that you are swimming, it will try to detect when you make a turn by analyzing irregularities in your hand movement.

 - Important: To make sure your watch detects your turn correctly, end your turn by pushing against the pool wall and adding an extended gliding phase after the turn.